-Analysis | Trump’s impeachment defense is still a mess
+Analysis | As Trump’s impeachment trial begins, his defense is a mess

 The brief claims, “The real truth is that the people who criminally breached the Capitol did so of their own accord.”
 Its citation is a Gateway Pundit post that begins with the baseless conspiracy theory that anti-Trump forces were behind the siege.
 “Contrary to allegations leveled by the political left and their allies in the mainstream media, anti-Trump groups primarily perpetrated insurrection on the U.S. Capitol on Jan.
 6,” the post begins.

 Later, the brief cites Gateway Pundit while asserting that “Protesters, activists and rioters had already breached Capitol Grounds a mile away 19 minutes prior to the end of President Trump’s speech.”
 For one thing, Trump spoke for more than an hour, so the siege beginning before it concluded wouldn’t absolve him in any way.
-And for another, the cited Gateway Pundit story is heavily focused on the idea that this wasn’t Trump supporters, but rather an antifa effort.
+And for another, the cited Gateway Pundit story is heavily focused on the idea that this wasn’t Trump supporters, but rather an effort by antifa, a group of far-left activists.

 Citing Gateway Pundit in any context to bolster your case is not the work of a serious legal team.
 Trump’s team also misleadingly cherry-picks passages from the work of legal scholars who aren’t saying what the brief suggests — which doesn’t speak well of how well-considered its actual arguments are.
 The lack of logical coherence while discussing the scenes of Jan.
 6 is the icing on the poorly assembled cake.

-It’s almost as if the brief was thrown together rather quickly after a late change in Trump’s legal team by people who know that the substance and coherence of their arguments aren’t terribly significant to the 17 Republicans senators who would be needed to convict Trump.
-We’ll see if those senators demand a little more from them.
+It’s almost as if the brief was thrown together rather quickly after a late change in Trump’s legal team by people who know that the substance and coherence of their arguments aren’t terribly significant to the 17 Republican senators who would be needed to convict Trump.
+We’ll see whether those senators demand a little more from them.